 Sunlight is essential for the germination of garlic, therefore, it is recommended to plant it in the summer.
 If you want to grow garlic in the winter, you must take certain precautions to obtain good results.

 Garlic is a food with many uses, both in the kitchen and for medicinal purposes.
-This vegetable is one that should never be missing from your pantry since it is an ideal complement to many recipes and it is also one of the best allies for your health and the prevention of many illnesses.
-But did you know that you can grow garlic at home?
+This vegetable is one that should never be missing from your pantry because it’s an ideal complement to many recipes and it can also be one of the best allies for your health and the prevention of several diseases.
+However, did you know that you can grow garlic at home?

-Just like many other vegetables, garlic is very easy to grow in pots and it only needs a lot of patience and to know how to choose the variety of garlic that you want to plant.
+Just like many other vegetables, garlic is very easy to grow in pots that only requires a lot of patience and you should know what variety of garlic that you want to plant.

-Once you are ready, you should choose a good spot, keeping in mind that the roots of this plant grow very deep and you should have a pot that is at least 20 centimeters (about 8 inches) high.
+Once you’re ready, you should choose a good location, keeping in mind that the roots of this plant grow very deep and you should have a pot that is at least 20 centimeters (about 8 inches) in depth.

 Why is it good to grow garlic at home?

-Further, it contains allicin, which is obtained when the garlic is crushed or ground before eating.
-It should be highlighted that you obtain the most from these wonderful qualities of garlic whenever it is consumed raw.
-It is estimated that by cooking garlic you lose up to 90% of its properties.
+Also, it contains allicin when crushed or ground before eating.
+It should be highlighted that you can benefit most from garlic whenever it’sconsumed raw.
+It’s estimated that by cooking garlic you lose up to 90% of its properties.

 Benefits of garlic

-- It is a diuretic food that can help to fight problems such as rheumatism, gout, obesity, and arthritis, among others.
+- It’s a diuretic food that can help to fight problems such as rheumatism, gout, obesity, and arthritis, among others.

-- It is a disinfectant for the skin; It helps relieve burns, wounds, sores, in addition to those pesky warts.
+- It’s a disinfectant for the skin; It helps relieve burns, wounds, sores, in addition to those pesky warts.

-- It has anti-cancer properties that could help in cases of stomach cancer, colon cancer, liver or heart cancer, among others.
+- Has anti-cancer properties that could help in cases of stomach cancer, colon cancer, liver or heart cancer, among others.